biopython/biopython.github.io/wiki/Remove_PDB_disordered_atoms.md

 ----------

 It is trivial to change that to save 'B' altloc positions.
-One can even do more complicated selections based on other atom propertied.
+One can even do more complicated selections based on other atom properties.
 The key is to generate a class that returns True or False for a given atom.
 One could also think of Remark also that the apparently simple trick to delete atoms with 'B' values in atom.altloc